shruthi-thupakula/shruthi-thupakula.github.io/docs/pages/angular/intro.md

 - Angular is a Javascript framework that is used for building web, desktop, and mobile applications.
 - Development of Angular applications involves usage of Typescript, which is a superset of Javascript, along with HTML, CSS etc.
 - AngularJS extends HTML attributes with Directives(ng-directives).
-- AngularJS expressions can be written inside double braces: {{ expression }}.
+- AngularJS expressions can be written inside double braces `{{ expression }}`
-- AngularJS expressions can also be written inside a directive: ng-bind="expression".
+- AngularJS expressions can also be written inside a directive:
+  `ng-bind="expression"`
 - AngularJS numbers are like JavaScript numbers:

 ```javascript